 So far as the future is concerned we shall continue to bring forward new and effective ideas for Jewish education -- the most important factor in ensuring our survival as a people.

-Spiro Ark is a London-based charitable organisation which organises Jewish cultural events and courses in Jewish History, culture and languages.
+Nitza Spiro Hebrew Studies is a London-based organisation which organises Jewish cultural events and courses in Jewish History, culture and languages.
 It has been established by Nitza and Robin Spiro, well known for their pioneering work in Jewish Education in Britain.

 Besides the regular classes we put together in what we consider to be an inspiring and unique cultural programme to cover many aspects of Jewish interest, and in a somewhat unusual manner.
 Much thought and work goes into putting together the programmes for the benefit of the community at large.
 As you know you can harvest only as much as you put in and our teachers are like cows who are desperate to give of their milk!